Alejogb1/job-board/blog-data/why-is-my-python-cnn-image-classification-model-failing-to-classify-individual-images.md

 id: "why-is-my-python-cnn-image-classification-model-failing-to-classify-individual-images"
 ---

-, let’s tackle this.
 It’s a familiar scenario, actually – the frustration of a CNN image classifier that performs admirably during training but stumbles when faced with individual, unseen images.
 I've seen this countless times, and frankly, it's often less about the core neural network architecture being faulty and more about the subtle nuances in the workflow.
 Let's break down the common culprits and how to diagnose them.

 First, let's look beyond the most obvious, like issues in network architecture itself.
 While an improperly sized network or suboptimal layer configurations _can_ cause problems, I’ve found the real issues tend to lie elsewhere, especially after successful bulk training.
 The root cause generally falls into one of three main categories: data preprocessing inconsistencies, unexpected input characteristics, and overconfidence due to insufficient validation data.